AlbLatypov/books/mastering_linux_shell_scripting/Chapter_1.md

 variables.
 This is not required, but is preferable.
 ### Variable scope
 >Once you have declared your variable, it will be available for use in your entire bash script without any problems.
-...variable's scope is only limited to the process that creates it... try __export__ to use vars in another scripts.
+>>variable's scope is only limited to the process that creates it

+try __export__ to use vars in another scripts.

 >...Another script only makes a copy of the variable and